 Bangkok Railway Station (Hua Lamphong)

 Hua Lamphong is the local name for Bangkok’s Railway Station, which is identified as the main railway station for traveling from Bangkok to the rest of the country.
 In other words, it gives intercity and international train services in Thailand.
-All Thailand’s train lines depart from or arrive at Bangkok Railway Station, except for the line to Kanchanaburi.
+All of Thailand’s train lines depart from or arrive at Bangkok Railway Station, except for the line to Kanchanaburi.
 This station is located in the center of the Pathum Wan (Thai: ปทุมวัน) District, close to Chinatown and 350 meters (less than half a mile) from the Chao Phraya, the main river of Bangkok.

 The Railway Station map can be noticed at the station’s front if you’re looking for information.
 On the right side of the station concourse, a Train Information Office is located.
 You can ask your questions about train travel from Bangkok.
 Remember that booking information is not possible there.
-There is a separate ticket office for foreign travelers located at the top left-hand corner of the railway station, giving you the access to buy your suitable ticket with two different kinds of payments, including cash and payment by credit cards.
+There is a separate ticket office for foreign travelers located at the top left-hand corner of the railway station, giving you access to buy your suitable ticket with two different kinds of payments, including cash and payment by credit card.

 How to Reach the Bangkok Railway Station?

 There are several ways to reach the Bangkok Railway Station.
-The easiest way to get to Railway Station is taking MRT Metro to Hua Lamphong MRT Station (Thai: สถานีหัวลำโพง), using Exit 4.
+The easiest way to get to the Railway Station is by taking the MRT Metro to Hua Lamphong MRT Station (Thai: สถานีหัวลำโพง), using Exit 4.
 There are also public buses that can take you to the station.
 Taxi can be considered as the fastest option, but on top of that, it is the most expensive.
 Note that always remember to ask the taxi driver to turn on the meter.
 Overall, it’s not hard to get there.